simon-wolf/blog/_posts/2024-12-08-supernote-notes.md

 * [First Impressions](https://blog.sgawolf.com/post/2024-12-08-supernote-first-impressions).
 * [Navigation](https://blog.sgawolf.com/post/2024-12-09-supernote-navigation) within and between notes.
 * [Size of a Supernote](https://blog.sgawolf.com/post/2024-12-09-size-of-a-supernote) is a comparison of the Superenote's size vs. a Moleskine, a Rhodia pad and a reMarkable 2.
+* [A month with a Supernote](https://blog.sgawolf.com/posts/2025-01-03-a-month-with-a-supernote) gives an update on my first impressions and whether the Supernote lived up to expectations.

 ## Gestures